K-dash/nblm-rs/docs/index.md

 Complete documentation for the NotebookLM Enterprise API client (CLI & Python SDK).

+!!! important "Unofficial Project"
+    This project is not affiliated with, sponsored, or endorsed by Google. nblm-rs is an independent, unofficial tool.
+It is provided "as is" without any warranty.

 ## Getting Started

 **New to nblm-rs?** Start here: